7/29/2021

 President and Chief Executive Officer

 Yeah, Julian, that's a great question.
 A few reactions right away, and Maria may have more.
-First, it's what we've been doing for the last five, six, seven, eight years, right?
-And you've seen us create a lot of rate headroom in order to do the work that we needed to do.
-I commented in my prepared remarks on the way that we maintained O&M costs increases and frankly total system rate increases at around the level of inflation for the last three decades.
+First, It's what we've been doing for the last five, six, seven, eight years, right?
+And you've seen us create, okay, a lot of great headroom in order to do the work that we needed to do.
+I commented in my prepared remarks on the way that we maintained O&M cost increases and, frankly, total system rate, system average rate increases. at around the level of inflation for the last three decades.
 And I know we've talked with you and with other investors and analysts significantly about that in the past.
 We've continued to track records.
-Obviously, this GRC is a major departure from that, driven in large part by the wildfire related needs.
-But we will continue to look at opportunities to do better cost management, to do more use of technology that can help make our work more effective, more efficient.
+Obviously, this GRC is a major departure from that, you know, driven in large part by the wildfire-related, you know, needs.
+But, you know, we will continue to look at opportunities to do better cost management, to do more use of technology that can help make our work more effective, more efficient.
 So it's definitely an ongoing tool.
 And I don't think on that one you're ever done, right?
 Because the reality is the bar keeps going up.
-The digital tools, the data analytics, all of these continue to improve and open up new opportunities that I don't think any of us imagine five or ten years ago.
-So I'd say that's part one of the answer.
-Part two, that kind of goes back to some of the discussion in, for some of the earlier questions.
-There is a balance there, right?
-And it's important that the commission be thinking about affordability broadly, not only in terms of the near-term rate increase, but the impacts of that over time, the risk that it either mitigates or doesn't mitigate, the risk it might leave behind on the table that might then increase the risk of wildfire in the future that would have a much more devastating economic impact in the community.
-Or the risk that by not spending enough on covered conductor, we might have to continue using PSPS for a longer period of time in a particular community, which has its own set of impacts, right?
-And I know that commission has appropriately been very sensitive to those.
-So there is absolutely a balancing act there.
+The digital tools, the data analytics, you know, all of these continue to improve and open up new opportunities that I don't think any of us imagined five or ten years ago.
+So I'd say that's, you know, part one of the answer.
+Part two, though, kind of goes back to some of the discussion for some of the earlier questions.
+You know, there is a balance there, right?
+And it's important that the Commission be thinking about affordability broadly, not only in terms of, you know, the near-term rate increase, but the impact of that over time, the risk that it either mitigates or doesn't mitigate, the risk it might leave behind on the table, um that might then you know increase the risk of wildfire in the future that would have a much more devastating economic impact in the community or the risk that by not spending enough on covered conductor we might have to continue using psps for a longer period of time in a particular community which has its own set of impacts right and i know that the commission has appropriately been very sensitive to those so uh there is absolutely a balancing act there.
 It's a tough job that the regulator has.
 It's a tough job that we have.
-But I think we've put together a -thought-out approach for balancing those risks.
+But I think we've put together a well-thought-out approach for balancing those risks.
 So just a few reactions.
 Maria, you may have others.

 speaker